danionescu0/arduino/README.md

 **How will the attack work:**

 1. When the button is pressed, the leonardo will read the sd card using a sd card reader.
-A special file containg keys and key combination will be present on the card.
+A special file containing keys and key combination will be present on the card.
 The file name is "hack.txt".

 The file can contain raw text, and it will passed to the keyboard just as it is.